How to Plan a Small and Intimate Wedding

 Today I’m about to help guide you with your decision making.
 Read on to learn how you can plan a small and intimate wedding during these uncertain times.

 Hire a Wedding Planner to keep things Under Budget

-Hosting a small and intimate wedding rules out a lot of things for you.
-Of course, the 3 or 4 day wedding celebration will not be as glitzy or glamorous as you had once expected, but think of the possibilities.
+Hosting a small and intimate wedding rules out a lot of details and aspects for you and I understand that the 3 or 4 day wedding celebration will not be as glitzy or glamorous as you had once expected, but think of the possibilities.

 A wedding planner can actually help you set a budget and most importantly take the stress out of planning.